 Luxury hotels are definitely keeping up with population growth, and nothing pairs better with a jacuzzi suite than a world-class golf game and a side of guac.
 I was keen on participating in this renaissance.

 Last week I checked into a hotel I’ve heard about many times.
 Esperanza Resort from the Auberge collection had me at HELLO HOLA HI HEY HOW YA DOIN?
-Sorry for the caps, but emphasis was necessary.
+Sorry for the caps, but the emphasis was necessary.
 Sometimes you wanna go where everybody knows your name and they’re always glad you came.
 Esperanza should probs be featured in the Cheers opening credits because it’s exactly that way.
 “Hola Ms. Murphy!
 Como estás Mr. Murphy?!”
 It’s funny because Alex is so often referred to as Mr. Murphy during our travels.
 I think he’s totally fine with it 😉 The many highlights included…

 Cocina del Mar

-I’m not sure I’ve ever dined at a more beautiful/romantic setting.
+I’m not sure I’ve ever dined in a more beautiful/romantic setting.
 Maybe so, but it’d take a while to think about and wonder if it truly competed with a setting perched atop cliffs overlooking Esperanza’s two private beaches as waves crash below.
 The entire resort blends well with the surroundings, almost like it arrived with the land itself.
 So much soul, so much nature, so much LET ME LIVE HERE PLEASE.

 I digress.
 Order the ravioli and banana soufflé.
 My mouth is watering just thinking back on it…

-This seaside experience centered around a colorful cabana, food, and relaxation nestled in the resort’s private beach where each palapa features a day bed, playful swing, a speaker and private butler service (shoutout Roberto!).
+This seaside experience centered around a colorful cabana, food, and relaxation nestled in the resort’s private beach where each palapa features a day bed, playful swing, a speaker, and private butler service (shoutout Roberto!).
 We began the day with a yoga class followed by breakfast and then an I’m-really-full-need-to-lounge session.
 Life was really good in that palapa.

 Room 54 was a masterpiece.
 Not only designed beautifully with beachy vibes and relaxing hues, but the room came with a massive terrace and jacuzzi AND puppies.
 Yes, puppies.
 One blissful afternoon I puppysat Ricky and Rosa, long-haired Chihuahuas from central Mexico who will be the cutest hotel mascot ever created.
 If you can beat that hotel amenity, let me know.
 I’ll wait.